JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Dracula-A-Comedy-of-Terrors.md

   - Katie Cress
   - Johnny Pettegrew
   - Curtis Svenson
-Genres:
+genres:
   - Play
   - Comedy
   - Horror
-Description: "Experience 'Dracula: A Comedy of Terrors,' where the classic tale of the infamous vampire gets a hilariously sharp and spooky twist."
+description: "Experience 'Dracula: A Comedy of Terrors,' where the classic tale of the infamous vampire gets a hilariously sharp and spooky twist."
 ---
 In this fast-paced, laugh-filled adaptation, the story of Dracula takes unexpected comedic turns, mixing slapstick humor with horror clichés.
 The Count faces off against the bumbling Professor Van Helsing and a cast of absurd characters all trying to thwart his sinister plans.
 With quick changes, witty dialogue and a clever script, *Dracula: A Comedy of Terrors* turns the gothic horror genre on its head, providing frights and delights in equal measure.